Chime vs Cash App: Fees, APY & Overdraft Compared

 Cash App lets you buy fractional shares of stocks starting at $1.
 See a company you like trading at $500 per share?
 Buy $5 worth and own a tiny slice.
 There's no commission on trades, which matters when you're investing small amounts where a $5 fee would wipe out your position.

 Bitcoin works similarly.
 You buy and sell directly in the app at current market prices.
-Cash App charges a spread plus a fee that varies with the transaction size, typically 2-3%.
+Cash App's Bitcoin fees range from 0% to 2.0% for market buys depending on transaction size, plus a spread of up to 0.75%.
+Auto Invest and Round Ups let you buy Bitcoin with zero fees and zero spread.
 You can also withdraw Bitcoin to an external wallet or receive Bitcoin from other users, which most payment apps don't allow.
-For small-scale bitcoin purchases without creating a dedicated crypto exchange account, Cash App handles it.

 Brokerage services run through Cash App Investing LLC, a FINRA/SIPC member.
 Your securities are protected up to $500,000 if Cash App's brokerage fails, separate from the FDIC insurance on your cash balance.